go-kit/kit/transport/thrift/README.md

 # Thrift

-[Thrift](https://thrift.apache.org/) is a popular IDL and transport package from Apache, popularized by Facebook.
+[Thrift](https://thrift.apache.org/) is a large IDL and transport package from Apache, popularized by Facebook.
 Thrift is well-supported in Go kit, for organizations that already have significant Thrift investment.
 And using Thrift with Go kit is very simple.